InstallerLegacy/virtualhub-doks/.github/pull_request_template.md

 < description >

-The Github Issue associted with this problem is #[Issue Number].
+The GitHub Issue associated with this problem is #[Issue Number].